Drogheda: Road links and infrastructure

 Drogheda is located close to the M1 (E1 Euro Route 1) (main Dublin – Belfast motorway).
-The Mary McAleese Boyne Valley Bridge carries traffic from the M1, across the River Boyne, 3 km west of the town.
-It was opened on 9 June 2003 and is the longest cable-stayed bridge in Ireland.
+The Mary McAleese Boyne Valley Bridge carries traffic from the M1, across the River Boyne, 3 km west of the town and was opened on 9 June 2003.
 The town's postcode, or eircode, is A92.

 Railway

 Drogheda acquired rail links to Dublin in 1844, Navan in 1850 and Belfast in 1852.
 Passenger services between Drogheda and Navan were ended in 1958, however the line remains open for freight (Tara Mines/Platin Cement) traffic.
 In 1966 Drogheda station was renamed "MacBride".
 Drogheda railway station opened on 26 May 1844.